hagai-lvi/yelp-api-exploration/report-exploring-yelp-api.md

 - We can see that most of the ratings are at the range [4.0,4.5].
 - We can also see that most of the restaurants have a really small number of review.
-- Last but not least, we can see that the distance from the center is distributed nicely, where approximately half of the restaurants are between 0km to 4km from the center, and half are between 4km to 8km.
+- Last but not least, we can see that most of the restaurants are at an approximate range of 3km, which sounds as a reasonable radius for a central area in a large city.

 -----